Hank Aaron, baseball's one-time home run king, dies at 86

 Hank Aaron, baseball’s one-time home run king, dies at 86New

 ATLANTA (AP) — The baseball great and one-time home run king Hank Aaron has died.
-The Atlanta Braves said he died peacefully in his sleep early Friday.
-No cause was given.
+The Atlanta Braves say he died peacefully in his sleep at 86.
 Aaron endured racist threats with stoic dignity during his pursuit of Babe Ruth but went on to break the career home run record in the pre-steroids era.
 “Hammerin’ Hank” set a wide array of records during a 23-year career spent mostly with the Milwaukee and Atlanta Braves, including RBIs, extra-base hits and total bases.
-But the Hall of Famer will be remembered for one swing above all others, the one that made him baseball’s home-run king., died early Friday.
-Hank Aaron was 86.
+But the Hall of Famer will be remembered for one swing above all others, the one that made him baseball’s home-run king.